gaber-/CarND-Vehicle-Detection/writeup.md

 I applied different sizes of sliding window at different heights (15-17), to account for perspective:

-I chose a "generous" 0.8 overlap for the 124*124 window and 0.6 or 0.5.
+I chose a "generous" 0.8*0.6 overlap for the 96*96 windows and 0.5 for the 124*124 and 64*64 windows.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
+Ultimately I searched on two scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 Example:

 ![alt text][image5]
 ---